maslovsa/cordova-plugin-rokomobi/README.md

 ## More Info

-For more information on setting up Cordova see [the documentation](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface)
+For more information about RokoMobi integration[the documentation](hhttp://docs.roko.mobi/docs/cordova)

-For more info on plugins see the [Plugin Development Guide](http://cordova.apache.org/docs/en/4.0.0/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide)